iAMB-RWTH-Aachen/PAMparametrizer/docs/Genetic_algorithm.md

 The path to a `FitnessEvaluation` object is one of the inputs for running the genetic algorithm.
 This allows the user to put in a personalized fitness function, kcat mutation method and to change the attributes which are saved.
-This repository already contains two: one FitnessEvaluation which mutates the kcat values using gaussian sampling given a specific standard deviation and one which uses uniform sampling, sampling from 0 to 2*kcat.
+This repository already contains two: one FitnessEvaluation which mutates the kcat values using gaussian sampling given a specific standard deviation and one which uses uniform sampling, sampling from 0 to 2*kcat, whith the diffusion limit (1e6) providing an upper bound for the maximal k<sub>cat</sub> value.
+Please note that the genetic algorithm modifies the k<sub>cat<\sub>
+by changing the corresponding coefficient in the constraint relating the enzyme concentration to the reaction flux, without using the utilities from PAModelpy.
+The kcat values are thus saved in the genetic algorithm as model coefficients (1/k<sub>cat</sub>, with k<sub>cat</sub> in 1/h).

 By default the genetic algorithm uses uniform sampling, as this has been proven to yield the best results.